Ishtar (film): Legacy

 In one of Gary Larson's The Far Side comic strips, captioned "Hell's Video Store", the entire store is stocked with nothing but copies of Ishtar.
-Larson later apologized, saying "When I drew the above cartoon, I had not actually seen Ishtar...Years later, I saw it on an airplane, and was stunned at what was happening to me: I was actually being entertained.
+Larson later apologized, saying: "When I drew the above cartoon, I had not actually seen Ishtar. [...]
+Years later, I saw it on an airplane, and was stunned at what was happening to me: I was actually being entertained.
 Sure, maybe it's not the greatest film ever made, but my cartoon was way off the mark.
 There are so many cartoons for which I should probably write an apology, but this is the only one which compels me to do so."

-The film's creators still defend it.
-Despite all the trouble and misery he went through making it, Warren Beatty has been quoted as saying, "There was almost no review that didn't in the first paragraph deal with the cost of the movie.
+The film's creators continue to defend it.
+Despite the trouble he endured while making it, Beatty has been quoted as saying, "There was almost no review that didn't in the first paragraph deal with the cost of the movie.
 That was an eye-opener—about the business, and the relationship of the entertainment press to business.
 Ishtar is a very good, not very big, comedy, made by a brilliant woman.
 And I think it's funny."

-Dustin Hoffman has also vouched for Ishtar, saying "I liked that film...just about everyone I've ever met that makes a face when the name is brought up has not seen it...I would do it again in a second."

-In 2006, Elaine May stated "If all of the people who hate Ishtar had seen it, I would be a rich woman today."
+Hoffman has also vouched for Ishtar, saying, "I liked that film. [...]
+Just about everyone I've ever met that makes a face when the name is brought up has not seen it. [...]
+I would do it again in a second."
+In 2006, May stated, "If all of the people who hate Ishtar had seen it, I would be a rich woman today."

 A documentary about the film, Waiting for Ishtar: A Love Letter to the Most Misunderstood Movie of All Time, was released in 2017.